-Registration is now open for the next Dignity Therapy Training Workshop that will be held May 9-11, 2018 in Winnipeg, Canada.
+Registration closed due to COVID-19 for the next Dignity Therapy Training Workshop that would have been on held September 14-16, 2020 in Winnipeg, Canada.
 This intensive two-and-a-half day workshop is a blend of expert lectures, lively panel discussions, and plenty of small group sessions for participants to practice Dignity Therapy and edit a transcript of a therapy session, all under the guidance of workshop leader Dr. Harvey Max Chochinov and a team of experienced therapists.
 The workshop also provides a rare opportunity to observe Dr. Chochinov conducting a live Dignity Therapy session.

 This workshop will be of interest to:

 - clinicians who work with palliative care or geriatric patients and who are in a key position to use Dignity Therapy